 One last thing to keep in mind is to not go overboard with the hashtags.
 Using an excessive number of hashtags for your posts may be a bit much.
 A standard rule of thumb you should take into consideration is to not have more hashtags than words.
 Overusing hashtags can dilute the actual message and make it come off as a little desperate.
 Sure, you may gain a few new followers here and there, but often times, maxing out on hashtags may also attract spammers or accounts that are only interested in a “follow for follow” and they are not interested in your brand.

 To tie everything together, make sure you are monitoring and tracking the hashtags you’re using.
 This will help determine which hashtags are working and which aren’t.
 You’ll also be able to monitor your social media performance and the ROI of your efforts establishing whether this tactic continues to make sense for your brand.
 There are lots of tools that help to make this quick and easy.
-Feel free to reach out on our chatbot in the bottom right corner to us and ask how.

 In the meantime, continue to ask yourself: Are you driving more engagement with your content?
 Are you attracting new audiences?